openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    expression, and the index expression is not evaluated.
 -  If the evaluation completes normally, then the index expression is evaluated.
    The resultant value of the object reference expression refers to an array.
--  For an array, if the index expression value is less than zero, greater than, or equal to the array’s *length*, then *ArrayIndexOutOfBoundsError* is thrown.
+-  If the index expression value of an array is less than zero, greater than, or equal to the array’s *length*, then *ArrayIndexOutOfBoundsError* is thrown.
--  Otherwise, the result of the array access is the type *T* variable within the array selected by the value of the index expression.
+-  Otherwise, the result of the array access is a type *T* variable within the array selected by the value of the index expression.

 .. code-block:: typescript